Manchester Airport: Terminal 3

 Terminal 3 was opened in 1989 by Diana, Princess of Wales as Terminal A, as it was then known.
 It opened as a self contained new domestic terminal to replace the original pier A. It had many names before its expansion and re-designation as Terminal 3 in May 1998.
 The terminal was known in succession as "Terminal A"; "Terminal A – Domestic"; "Terminal 1A" after Terminal 2 opened in 1993; "Terminal 1A – British Airways and Domestic"; "Terminal 3 – British Airways and Domestic" before becoming simply known as Terminal 3 in 1998.
 In June 1998, British Airways opened their new £75 million terminal facility designed by Grimshaw Architects, this being a major extension to Terminal A and became the primary user of the terminal along with codeshare partner airlines (Oneworld).
-Today, Terminal 3 is home to most domesitc flights operating out of Manchester and is a base for Ryanair.
+Today, Terminal 3 is home to and is a base for Ryanair.
+Formerly, it was home to most domestic flights operating out of Manchester.
 Terminal 3 now spreads over an area of 44400 m2.

 On 13 May 2025, it was announced that Terminal 3 would receive a multi-million pound refurbishment and expansion.
 The project includes the relocation of the entrance and the expansion of the departure lounge using existing space from Terminal 1.
 The existing Terminal 3 Check-In and Security area was closed on 20 October 2025, with flights moving over to the existing Terminal 1 entrance the following day.
-The existing Terminal 1 entrance as well as the Security and World Duty Free areas will be rebranded as Terminal 3 in early 2026.
+The existing Terminal 1 entrance as well as the Security and World Duty Free areas were rebranded as Terminal 3 on 5 March 2026.